kapelner/QC_Math_241_Fall_2016/README.md

 ## Grades and Class Standing

 You can check your grades in realtime at [http://qc.gradesly.com](http://qc.gradesly.com).
-You type in your CUNYFirst ID# and a password.
-To receive a password, you have to email me (I cannot post them due to privacy concerns).
-Do not share your password with anyone.
+You type in your CUNYFirst ID# and the password (which was emailed to you at the beginning of the semester).